 Are you looking for support in the development of evidence-informed public health standards, policies and guidelines?

 The NCCMT Registry of Methods and Tools includes offers a variety of adaptable resources to support EIPH.
 NCCMT has also developed multimedia, online and in-person professional development options that support evidence-informed decision making.

 Claire Betker appreciates how important context is as we move deeper into the front line of public health practice.
 She also understands that the process of developing effective evidence-informed public policy does not happen overnight.

-In 2011, as senior KT specialist with the NCC for Determinants of Health, Claire was instrumental in bringing together a variety of public health practitioners including inspectors, nurses, physicians, dietitians and other members of the health care community in Manitoba to discuss evidence-informed decision making and share the work of the NCCMT.
+In 2011, as senior KT specialist with the National Collaborating Centre for Determinants of Health, Claire was instrumental in bringing together a variety of public health practitioners including inspectors, nurses, physicians, dietitians and other members of the health care community in Manitoba to discuss evidence-informed decision making and share the work of the NCCMT.
 Following that workshop, an ongoing journal group continued to meet.

-Claire believes that using NCCMT tools results in a win-win for policy-makers and public health practitioners.
+Claire believes that using the NCCMT's tools results in a win-win for policy-makers and public health practitioners.
 She feels that the NCCMT tools offer an adaptable and yet powerful means to integrate a variety of perspectives that increase synergies and ultimately gain support for new policies at all levels.